mendix/hybrid-app-template/README.md

 Mendix apps can simply be viewed in mobile web browsers.
 However, some features of mobile devices cannot be accessed through HTML and Javascript.
-Also, if you want to publish your app on the Apple App Store, Google Play or Microsoft Phone Store, you have to wrap your app in a native shell.
+Also, if you want to publish your app on the Apple App Store, Google Play or Microsoft Phone Store  true in general, but our particular case does not support microsoft phone store, so I would remove any reference to Microsoft's Platform, you have to wrap your app in a native shell.
 We use PhoneGap to do this.
-PhoneGap creates a native wrapper around a web application and provides access to native functions through a Javascript API.
+Add link to phonegap PhoneGap creates a native wrapper around a web application and provides access to native functions functionality through a Javascript API.
 These apps are also called _hybrid_ apps because they are a hybrid of a web and a native app.

 This project contains the Mendix PhoneGap Build app template.
-It can be used to customize your mobile Mendix app, debug the app using emulators, and build installable packages of your app, either locally or using Phonegap Build.
+It can be used to customize your mobile Mendix app, debug the app using emulators, and build installable packages of your app, either locally or in the cloud using Phonegap Build link to phonegap build.
 By using this template, you can easily adapt many facets of your app, like styling, icons, splash screens, and the login screen.

 ## Prerequisites